aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `total_accumulated_rewards`

-Return the total accumulated rewards that have not been distributed to shareholders of the vesting contract.
+Return the total accumulated rewards that can be unlocked for distribution to shareholders of the vesting contract.
 This excludes any unpaid commission that the operator has not collected.
+Calling unlock_stake() will allow these rewards to be distributed.

 This errors out if the vesting contract with the provided address doesn't exist.